FPtje/gmosh/README.md

 The modules six and/or construct were not installed properly at the time of compiling

 #### Compiling Windows: Error about zip or something when running compiled executable
-Rhis happened to me when I tried to compile with Python 3.4 and cx_freeze for 3.4.
+This happened to me when I tried to compile with Python 3.4 and cx_freeze for 3.4.
 Roll back to Python 3.3 and cx_freeze for 3.4

 #### Compiling Windows: Error during compiling: C:\Python33\Scripts\cxfreeze not found
 Open the batch file and change the path of cxfreeze to the real path.
 For some strange reason cxfreeze wasn't added to $PATH for me.